iptc/newsml-g2/MAINTENANCE.md

 1. Create a new GitHub branch for the changes: `git checkout -b my-new-branch`
 2. For a major or minor version change...
-   For a revision change, copy the XML-Schema_FileVersion_# folder e.g. to the appropriate revision number (the first release is always revision 1, the first fix is always revision 2)
+   For a revision change, copy the XML-Schema_FileVersion_# folder to the appropriate revision number (the first release is always revision 1, the first correction is always revision 2)
 3. Check that the version numbers are correct in `release-tools/newsmlg2-config-vars.sh`
 4. Update the version number in all files: (TODO: write a script for this based on Michael's C# tool)
     1. Update `release-tools/newsmlg2-config-vars.sh` to use the correct version number.
 This is